University of Luxembourg: Academics

 The university offers 24 bachelor's degrees, 51 master's degrees, and doctorates.
 Bachelor's degrees require a semester of study abroad.
 The university also offers vocational training and lifelong learning courses.
 The University has three faculties: the Faculty of Science, Technology, and Medicine; the Faculty of Law, Economics, and Finance; and the Faculty of Humanities, Education, and Social Sciences.
-There are four interdisciplinary centres: the Interdisciplinary Centre for Security, Reliability and Trust; the Luxembourg Centre for Systems Biomedicine; the Luxembourg Centre for Contemporary and Digital History; and Luxembourg Centre for European Law.
+There are five interdisciplinary centres: the Interdisciplinary Centre for Security, Reliability and Trust; the Luxembourg Centre for Systems Biomedicine; the Luxembourg Centre for Contemporary and Digital History; the Luxembourg Centre for European Law; and the Luxembourg Centre for Socio-Environmental Systems.

 The university is governed by a board of governors, a rector, and a university council.
 The current rector of the University of Luxembourg is Jens Kreisel.

 Rankings

-In 2023, U.S. News & World Report ranked the University of Luxembourg number 570 in Best Global Universities and number 227 in Best Global Universities in Europe.
+In 2025, U.S. News & World Report ranked the University of Luxembourg number 473 in Best Global Universities and number 179 in Best Global Universities in Europe.

-The Times Higher Education World University Rankings ranked the University of Luxembourg 201–250 in their 2023 World University Ranking, 4th worldwide for its international outlook and 25th worldwide in their 2022 Young University Rankings.
-The university's scores in international outlook (92.7), included a high percentage of international students (52%), industry income (81.3), and research quality (77.1).
-Lower ratings included research environment (39.7) and teaching (39.2).
+The Times Higher Education World University Rankings ranked the University of Luxembourg 251–300 in their 2026 World University Ranking and 20th worldwide in their 2024 Young University Rankings.
+The university's scores in international outlook (93.2), included a high percentage of international students (52%), and research quality (75.1).
+Lower ratings included research environment (39.3) and teaching (39.9).

-The Academic Ranking of World Universities, also known as the Shanghai Ranking, ranked the University of Luxembourg 601-700 in their 2023 rankings.
+The Academic Ranking of World Universities, also known as the Shanghai Ranking, ranked the University of Luxembourg 601-700 in their 2025 rankings.

 Research

 Research at the university focuses on the areas of digital transformation, medicine and health, as well as sustainable and societal development.
 A special focus is placed on interdisciplinary approaches.
 In 2020, the university founded the Institute for Advanced Studies (IAS), which primarily promotes interdisciplinary research projects.

 Since its creation in 2006, the university has been awarded 15 ERC grants and it has established 22 industrial, public and public-private chairs, with 16 endowed chairs ongoing.
 In March 2021, the University of Luxembourg had 1,000 ongoing research projects and 114 Horizon 2020 projects.
 In 2022, university researchers produced 2,438 publications.
 While women make up 50% of PhD students, they represent only 39% of research scientists and just 21% of full professors.
 PhD students and postdoctoral researchers work on fixed-term contracts that cannot exceed five years.
-Of the researchers at the university, 1,199 are on fixed-term contracts, while only 416 hold permanent positions, most of whom were hired when the university was founded and continue to occupy these roles.
-Newly recruited research scientists and professors are generally hired from abroad, with no internal promotion path from postdoctoral to senior positions.
+Of the researchers at the university, 1,199 are on fixed-term contracts, while 416 hold permanent positions.

 Demographics

-As of August 2023, the University of Luxembourg's enrollment was 7000 students, including 1000 doctoral candidates, 2,400 staff, and 293 professors and senior lecturers.
+As of May 2025, the University of Luxembourg's enrollment was 6700 students, including 1000 doctoral candidates, 2,500 staff, and more than 300 professors and senior lecturers.

-In 2023, the university had 5,185 full-time equivalent students and a student–teacher ratio of 19.3.
-In 2023, 51% of students at the university were international students.
+In 2026, the university had 5,718 full-time equivalent students and a student–teacher ratio of 20.
+In 2026, 52% of students at the university were international students.